Foster Care Gets Well Deserved Attention in 2013

 Within their plans the government has earmarked the 750,000 to go towards boosting local recruitment of carers, as well as helping councils share good practice across the UK to support the success of others.
 The money will also support intervention programmes aimed at looked-after children and families that are on the edges of the care system, plus helping to fund partnerships between local authorities and independent fostering services.
 The funds will be invested steadily over the next two years and will hopefully ensure a brighter future for children and their carers.

 Changes for the better

 Those involved with the foster care system, such as Capstone Foster Care Agency, believe that problems often arise because potential carers are under the impression that becoming a foster carer is a long and drawn out process and that eligibility is strict.
 However, the funding also comes at the same time as the government looks to reform the approval process, ensuring the system is both faster and more efficient, while still being thorough.
+It might be possible to eliminate any issues regarding foster care through the approach of private adoption.
+Although they could be quite different from each other, the ultimate goal could be the same.
+This would mean providing better growing conditions as well as better caregivers for the children.
 The idea is that children need to find homes quickly and potential carers should not be hindered by mounting paperwork and red tape.

 The funding and subsequent changes have inspired more ideas that will go further to support potential foster carers, such as making the links to adoption clearer and smoother for current foster carers, as well as giving carers more authority to make every day decisions such as taking the child for a haircut or allowing them to take part in a school trip.